graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 `description` argument from `EnumerationGraphType.AddValue` method was marked as optional and moved after `value` argument.
 If you use this method and set descriptions, you will need to change the order of arguments.
+Since changing the order of arguments in some cases can remain invisible to the caller and lead to hardly detected bugs, the method name has been changed from `AddValue` to `Add`.